yukunfeng/efficient_bert_ent_emb/README.md

 Construction from Type Knowledge for BERT"](to_add)

 ## Download entity types
-We extracted entity types through instanceof relation from Wikidata and it can be downloaded from [here](https://drive.google.com/file/d/17ClfmuM65U_rRG4OHx34TMXvE0EEyiki/view?usp=sharing).
+We extracted entity types through instanceof relation from Wikidata and it can be downloaded from [here](https://drive.google.com/file/d/17ClfmuM65U_rRG4OHx34TMXvE0EEyiki/view?usp=sharing) (around 140MB).
 After downloading, unzip it and move to `./resources/`:
 ```
 gzip -d  wikidata_entity_types.tsv.gz